-Field or Button Description To import values from an existing thickness curve (.THK file), click Open, then select the file containing the values.
+Selections Description To import values from an existing thickness curve (.THK file), click Open, then select the file containing the values.
 The table to be imported must have a .TXT or .THK file extension and have a two- column format with the relative pressures in the first column and the thickness values in the second column.
 Columns must be separated by a space or a tab.
-For fields and tons on page 2 buttons not listed in this table, see Common Fields and But - 2 - 4 .
+For fields and Buttons on pa buttons not listed in this table, see Common Fields and age 2 - 4.